-Requests for Family/Medical Leave must be accompanied by appropriate certification specifying the serious medical condition if appropriate, the amount of leave needed, and the anticipated return to work date.
-A faculty member who wishes to request a Family/Medical Leave shall submit a Leave of Absence Request form to their department chair specifying the length of leave needed.
-This request will be reviewed by the chair in consultation with the appropriate dean, and then forwarded in a timely manner to Human Resources for evaluation of eligibility and a determination of the period of paid and/or unpaid leave to be provided to the requesting faculty member.
+Requests for Family/Medical Leave must be submitted using the Leave of Absence Request form and accompanied by appropriate certification specifying the serious medical condition if appropriate, the amount of leave needed, and the anticipated return to work date.
+Requests for Family/Medical Leave should be submitted to their department chair specifying the length of leave needed.
+The request will be reviewed by the chair in consultation with the appropriate dean, and then forwarded to Human Resources for evaluation of eligibility and a determination of the period of paid and/or unpaid leave to be provided.
+The university reserves the right to request a second and third medical opinion at the university's expense.